return to Strong-Strut home page

 Our point is, things are not necessarily what they seem to be on the surface and we’re passing along some inside information here that you won’t get from other manufacturers.
 You may be planning to spend your hard earned money for an accessory and you want to avoid making what might prove to be a mistake at some future time.
 There is hardly any product that someone can't make a little cheaper and sell for less, these usually fail to be bargains in the long run.

-was discovered the quality of the steel used in the hull was defective and the
+Titanic, it was discovered the quality of the steel used in the hull was

-sank.
-A prime example why the use of quality materials in manufacturing is
+would not have sank.
+A prime example why the use of quality materials in

 Below: triple chrome plated Strong-Strut on the owner’s 07 BMW ///M Roadster.
 Pictures of the two powder finishes are available here from our home page